yekaizhou/duet/README.md

 # Duet

-A Fast and Accurate Germline Variant Caller for SV Calling and Haplotyping
+A Fast and Accurate Germline Variant Caller for the Calling and Haplotyping of Novel Structural Variations From Low-depth Oxford Nanopore Sequencing

 ---
 ## Installation